skyprolk/Audio-DFK/README.md

 🚀 Bark Infinity 🐾 was born in the command line, and Bark Infinity grew within the command line.
 We live in the era where old fashioned command line applications are wrapped in ✨fancy Gradio Uis🌈 and 🖱️One Click Installers.
 We all must adapt to a changing world, right? *Or do we?*

 ![bark_test_webui](https://user-images.githubusercontent.com/163408/235910939-fa9ae2d6-9a2e-49d2-9646-d07a0793f7b7.PNG)

-## Pip and conda/mamba are two _differnet_ ways of installing.
-If you use mamba or conda do not install not listed here yet.
-Don't type any pip commands.
-You only type one at the very land.
-Everything is mostly automatic.
-Don't install pytorch, do not install anything with 'CUDA' in the same.
-The only thing you need installed is the NVIDIA drivers.
-If you have a mac, use  `environment-cpu.yml` instead of `environment-cpu.yml`

 ## 🌟 (OLD NOT UPDATED) README 🌟 __